 Utilize these resources as you work through your accreditation application:

 - Security and Confidentiality Checklist.
 In order to assist accreditation applicants with their efforts to provide evidence in compliance with NCCA Standards 10, 11, 12, and 18, the following checklist is offered.

 - Removing Roadblocks and Clearing the Way for Accreditation Success: Part 1 (Credentialing Insights article) Learn how awareness of common roadblocks can not only lead to success, but create a commitment to best practices and ongoing improvement.

 - Removing Roadblocks and Clearing the Way for Accreditation Success: Part 2 (Credentialing Insights article) Learn how awareness of common roadblocks can not only lead to success, but create a commitment to best practices and ongoing improvement.

 - The Separation of Certification and Education (Credentialing Insights article) The separation of certification and education avoids conflicts of interest and maintains the integrity of the exam, but organizations can offer both and still be in compliance with accreditation requirements.

 - Making NCCA Accreditation Work for You (Credentialing Insights article) A deep dive into the challenges commonly faced during the re-accreditation process and how an organized approach to quality improvement can mitigate them.

 - 2016 NCCA Standards Revisions Recap and Takeaways: What You Need To Know (ICE Digest article.)
 Certification programs must stay up-to-date with the latest revisions to the NCCA Standards for certification programs.

-- NCCA 2016 Standards Training.
+- Tips and Tricks for Navigating the NCCA Online Portal.
 The training highlights the application process and summarizes the intent and requirements of each Standard.